Adam-AtlasSoftware/RDNU/README.md

 - **Albedo/BRDF Mapping:** Material boundaries are derived using raw Class Segmentation maps.
 - **Engine Flow:** The dataloaders parse raw `.flo` binaries and 16-bit vector maps, applying magnitude scaling appropriate for the targeted output resolution.
 - **Degradation:** Halton sequence jitter is applied prior to downsampling to mimic TAA characteristics.

+## Upscaler Implementation
+Scaffolding completed.
+Not added to the repo yet.
+Integration remains TODO.

 ## License